 Holes near the Frankfurt airport offer direct shuttle links and there are two signposted hotel shuttle tracks near the airport.
 P 32 is located in front of Terminal 1 (level 1 arrivals) and P17 is located in front of Terminal 2 area D/E level 2 Arrivals.

-ACHAT Comfort, Comfort Hotel, Best Western Amedia, Element, Holiday Inn, Hyatt Palace, Leonardo, Intercity, Ibis are some of the hotels that offer direct shuttle service.
-To know their timetables and exact schedules check the hotel shuttles section of Frankfurt Airport Website.
+ACHAT Comfort, Comfort Hotel, Best Western Amedia, Element, Holiday Inn, Hyatt Palace, Leonardo, Intercity, Ibis are some of the hotels that offer direct shuttle services.
+To know their timetables and exact schedules check the hotel shuttles section of the Frankfurt Airport Website.

 Airport to the city by taxi

 You will find taxis round the clock at both terminals and even in front of a long-distance train station.
 The trip from the airport to the city centre will take around 30 minutes depending on traffic flows.

 Taxi fares from the airport to the city centre will range from 25 to 35 euros depending upon traffic.